 Policy Programs offer a non-partisan, confidential platform for dialog and analysis to address regional and global challenges and to develop mutually acceptable solutions.
-This branch is comprised of the Berlin Transatlantic Forum, the Digital Program, as well as the Western Balkans Program.
+This branch is comprised of the Berlin Transatlantic Forum, the Digital Program, as well as the Europe Program.

 Leadership Programs reflect on values and ideas using the Socratic method to deepen knowledge, broaden perspectives, and enhance participants’ ability to solve the problems they face.